Daveb4444/Nationbuilder-scraper/README.md

 - Loops through all the posts, gathering the required data from each individual post as follows:

   - Checks the date on the post and ignores it if it's earlier than the value given as NB_FIRST_DATE in the .env file
-  - If it is equal to or more recent than the date it reads the slug, title, author and before the flip (excerpt)
+  - If it is equal to or more recent than NB_FIRST_DATE it reads the *slug*, *title* and *author*
   - As Nationbuilder doesn't provide the time, it is set to one minute after midnight
-  - Reads the content both before the flip and after the flip
+  - Reads the content both *before the flip* and *after the flip*
   - Removes the horizontal line placed at the end of the content by Nationbuilder
   - Removes any empty paragraphs - `<p>&nbsp;</p>`
   - If there is a key image it reads the link, title and alt
   - If there is no key image it looks for images embedded in the content and saves the data for the first one it finds
-  - If there is no key image or embedded image it uses the default image data form the .env file if it is enabled
+  - If there is no key image or embedded image it uses the default image data from the .env file if it is enabled
-  - If there are no images or default image it leaves the image data fields blank (null)
+  - If there are no embedded images or default image it leaves the image data fields blank (null)
-  - Removes "Read more" from the end of the excerpt
+  - Removes *Read more* from the end of the excerpt
   - Trims the excerpt to one sentence
   - Truncates the excerpt to 150 characters
   - Saves the data